smallrye/smallrye-reactive-messaging/documentation/src/main/docs/kafka/request-reply.md

 The requestor can be found in a position where a request is sent, and it's reply is already published to the reply topic, before the requestor starts and polls the consumer.
 In case the reply consumer is configured with `auto.offset.reset=latest`, which is the default value, this can lead to the requestor missing replies.

 If `auto.offset.reset` is `latest`, at wiring time, before any request can take place, the `KafkaRequestReply` finds partitions that the consumer needs to subscribe and waits for their assignment to the consumer.
+The timeout of the initial subscription can be adjusted with `reply.initial-assignment-timeout` which defaults to the `reply.timeout`.
+If this timeout fails, `KafkaRequestReply` will enter an invalid state which will require it to be restarted.

-On other occasons the `KafkaRequestReply#waitForAssignments` method can be used.
+On other occasions the `KafkaRequestReply#waitForAssignments` method can be used.

 ## Correlation Ids